For a proper understanding of diabetic health, you need to compare with an average healthy individual (a person without diabetes).

 Pre-meal blood glucose number (before lunch & dinner)

 This reading should be carried out before lunch and dinner.
-It shows how effective your breakfast and lunchtime insulin or medication dosage.
+It shows how effective your breakfast and lunchtime insulin or medication dosage is.

-Two hours after eating (breakfast or lunch or dinner)
+Two hours after eating (breakfast, lunch, or dinner)

-- For people without diabetes, blood sugar increases modestly after eating and decreases after two hours of eating.
+- For people without diabetes, blood sugar increases modestly after eating and decreases after two hours.

-- A blood-glucose number between 140 to 200 mg/dL (7.8 to 11.1 mmol/L) is at risk for type 2 diabetes and called as impaired glucose tolerance or pre-diabetes.
+- A blood-glucose number between 140 to 200 mg/dL (7.8 to 11.1 mmol/L) is at risk for type 2 diabetes called impaired glucose tolerance or pre-diabetes.

-This reading shows if the insulin/medication you took was enough to cover the carbohydrates that you ate.
+This reading shows if the insulin/medication you took was enough to cover the carbohydrates you ate.

 Just before bedtime